Methily/LEETCODE-Q./README.md

 # LEETCODE-Q.
-THIS REPOSITORY WILL ONLY CONSIST LEETCODE QUESTION'S SOLUTIONS Language used mainly in this - PYTHON and JAVA.
+THIS REPOSITORY WILL ONLY CONSIST LEETCODE QUESTION'S SOLUTIONS Language used this - PYTHON and JAVA.